 In 2022, First Capital REIT set a 2030 GHG reduction target that has been validated and approved by the Science Based Targets initiative (SBTi).
 First Capital REIT's science-based emissions reduction target is to achieve a reduction of 46% in Scope 1 & 2 emissions by 2030.
-As part of our GHG reduction plan, we have also committed to reduce our Scope 3 emissions by 28% by 2030, and we have set a long-term emissions reduction target of reaching net-zero by 2050.
+We have set a long-term science-based emissions reduction target of reaching net-zero by 2050.
 First Capital REIT's targets are consistent with the primary goal of the Paris Agreement - to limit the rise in global temperature this century to 1.5 degrees Celsius.

 To reach these ambitious targets, in 2023, the REIT set a goal to create asset level net-zero plans for at least 80% of its properties.
 To accomplish this, the REIT was an early adopter of a first-of-its-kind decarbonization planning software to create proactive, multi-decade decarbonization pathways for its assets with speed, scale and cost-effectiveness.
-These plans provide powerful insights and will aid First Capital in refining its plan to achieve its 2030 GHG reduction goals.
+These plans provide powerful insights and were used to partially inform our 2024 Corporate Objective of creating an actionable 5-year portfolio plan to achieve our 2030 GHG reduction target.

-ESG Reporting
+Sustainability Reporting